pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1021 Headache and Code

+Well the tittle says all, try to make code with a big headache it's not good, but the job is the job, and the code it's all.

 ##### Day 1020 Grit Test

 Today I took my Grit test again, this test is designed to know how much Grit you have and how hard you are willing